Jeff-HOU/ML_Note/README.md

 # ML_Note
-> A Machine Learning note as a collection of many extremely useful resources.
+> A Machine Learning Resource gathering as a collection of many extremely useful resources.
 > Feel free to contact me at <houkaijun@hotmail.com> if you are interested.
 > I would be really glad if this helps you.